-Chapter 12 of the document 'Every School a Good School' (DENI, 2010) relates specifically to the role of the governor in supporting pupils with special educational needs.
-Based on this information, The SEN Resource File (DENI, 2011) outlines that the Board of Governors has a statutory duty to:
+In 'Every School a Good School' (DE) - The Governor Role (2010) Chapter 12 of the document relates specifically to the Governor role in supporting pupils with special educational needs.
+Based on this information, The SEN Resource File (DENI,2011) outlines that the Board of Governors has a statutory duty to:

-- take account of the provisions in the DE Code of Practice on identifying and assessing special educational needs; - use their best efforts to provide for pupils identified with SEN and that parents are notified of their child's special needs; - maintain and operate a policy on SEN; - ensure that where a registered pupil has special educational needs, those needs are made known to all who are likely to teach them; - check that the teachers in the school know the importance of identifying those registered pupils with SEN and of providing appropriate teaching; and - allocate funding for special educational needs and disability; and - prepare and take forward a written accessibility plan.
+- Take account of the provisions in the DE Code of Practice on identifying and assessing special educational needs; - Use their best endeavours to provide for pupils identified with SEN and that parents are notified of their child's special needs; - Maintain and operate a policy on SEN; - Ensure that where a registered pupil has special educational needs, those needs are made known to all who are likely to teach them; - Ensure that the teachers in the school know the importance of identifying those registered pupils with SEN and of providing appropriate teaching; - · Allocate funding for special educational needs and disability; and - Prepare and take forward a written accessibility plan.